Genius1506/Nightcore-/README.md

 Nightcores (1.5x speed and pitch) mp3 files from youtube. <br> Enter a youtube URL and download a nightcored version of the audio.
 <br>
 Built using python, numpy, and FFmpeg.
+To run locally, clone the repository, install FFmpeg and youtube-dl, and run.